The 12 Most Beautiful Churches & Cathedrals in Italy

 Our first 4 churches/cathedrals are in Venice...

-One of my personal favorites.
-Getting more and more crowded with each passing year; however, there is still something extremely moving about this basilica.
+The Basilica of Saint Francis of Assisi is a personal favorite of mine and, sadly, getting more and more crowded with each passing year; however, there is still something extremely moving about this basilica.
 Little wonder this is a place of pilgrimage for so many Christians.
 Even if you are not Christian I still recommend you visit.

 6) Ravenna, Basilica of Sant'Apollinare in Classe